Software-Improvement-Group/sigridci/docs/sigridci-integration/github-actions.md

 <img src="../images/github-markdown.png" width="600" />

-The end of the textual output provides a link to Sigrid, which you can use in order to use Sigrid for interpreting your analysis results.
+The end of the textual output provides a link to Sigrid, which you can follow to use Sigrid for interpreting your analysis results.

 ### Adding a Sigrid CI badge to your repository